ariessa/calculate-uniswap-v3-lp/README.md

         "max_tick": 82020
     }
     ```
-14. The API endpoints responds back with the object from function `calculate_lp`.
+14. The API endpoint responds back with the object from function `calculate_lp`.

 <br />